Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Minimizing Your Sentence

 Even when your attorney cannot have the charges reduced, he can still work to ensure you face misdemeanor-level charges.
-California law allows prosecutors the discretionary power to file grand theft charges as a misdemeanor or felony, and your defense lawyer can help convince them to file the charge as a lesser offense.
+California law allows prosecutors the discretionary power to file grand theft charges as a misdemeanor or felony, and your defense lawyer can help convince them to file the offense as a lesser offense.
 Whether or not your attorney can successfully talk the prosecutor into filing a misdemeanor will be based on numerous factors, including your criminal history, the nature of the theft, and the value of the stolen property.

 Defenses to Grand Theft